-Allspring Funds Management has engaged Allspring Global Investments, LLC ("Allspring Investments") to serve as a sub-adviser to the Fund (the "Sub-Adviser").
-Subject to the direction of the Trust's Board and the overall supervision and control of Allspring Funds Management and the Trust, the Sub-Adviser provides day-to-day portfolio management services to the Fund.
-Allspring Funds Management may, from time to time and with the approval of the Board of Trustees, allocate and reallocate services provided by and fees paid to Allspring Investments.
+Allspring Funds Management has engaged Allspring Global Investments, LLC ("Allspring Investments") to serve as investment sub-adviser to the Funds (the "Sub-Adviser"), as indicated in the table below.
+Subject to the direction of the Board and the overall supervision and control of Allspring Funds Management and the Trust, the Sub-Adviser provides day-to-day portfolio management for the Funds.
+The Sub-Adviser furnishes to Allspring Funds Management periodic reports on the investment activity and performance of the Funds.
+The Sub-Adviser also furnishes such additional reports and information as Allspring Funds Management and the Board and Officers may reasonably request.
+Allspring Funds Management may, from time to time and in its sole discretion, allocate and reallocate services provided by and fees paid to Allspring Investments.

-For providing sub-advisory services to the Fund, the Sub-Adviser is entitled to receive monthly fees at the annual rates indicated below of the Fund's average daily net assets.
-The sub-adviser is compensated for its services by Allspring Funds Management from the fees Allspring Funds Management receives for its services as manager to the Fund.
+For providing investment sub-advisory services to the Funds, the Sub-Adviser is entitled to receive monthly fees at the annual rates indicated below of each Fund's average daily net assets.
+These fees may be paid by Allspring Funds Management or directly by the Funds.
+If a sub-advisory fee is paid directly by a Fund, the compensation paid to Allspring Funds Management for advisory fees will be reduced accordingly.